-- BC5 In response to stakeholder concerns about the implications for income tax accounting, in June 2023 the Board issued AASB 2023-2 Amendments to Australian Accounting Standards International Tax Reform Pillar Two Model Rules, which amended AASB 112 Income Taxes to introduce: - (a) a mandatory temporary exception to accounting for deferred taxes arising from the implementation of the Pillar Two model rules published by the OECD; and - (b) targeted disclosure requirements to help financial statement users better understand an entity's exposure to income taxes arising from the reform, particularly in periods before legislation implementing the rules is in effect. - BC6 The mandatory temporary exception and related disclosures noted in paragraph BC5 apply to both Tier 1 and Tier 2 entities. - BC7 However, to ensure Tier 2 entities are required to comply with disclosure requirements set out in AASB 1060 rather than the new requirements in AASB 112, the Board proposed to amend Appendix A of
+- BC5 In response to stakeholder concerns about the implications for income tax accounting, in June 2023 the Board issued AASB 2023-2 Amendments to Australian Accounting Standards International Tax Reform Pillar Two Model Rules, which amended AASB 112 Income Taxes to introduce: - (a) a mandatory temporary exception to accounting for deferred taxes arising from the implementation of the Pillar Two model rules published by the OECD; and - (b) targeted disclosure requirements to help financial statement users better understand an entity's exposure to income taxes arising from the reform, particularly in periods before legislation implementing the rules is in effect. - BC6 The mandatory temporary exception and related disclosures noted in paragraph BC5 apply to both Tier 1 and Tier 2 entities.1 - BC7 However, to ensure Tier 2 entities are required to comply with disclosure requirements set out in AASB 1060 rather than the new requirements in AASB 112, the Board proposes to amend Appendix A of AASB 112 to extend the exemption from compliance with the disclosure requirements of AASB 112 for entities applying AASB 1060 to include the disclosure requirements added to AASB 112 by AASB 2023-2.

-AASB 1053 Application of Tiers of Australian Accounting Standards outlines that Australian Accounting Standards consist of two tiers of reporting requirements for preparing general purpose financial statements: (a) Tier L, Australian Accounting Standards and Accounting
+1 AASB 1053 Application of Tiers of Australian Accounting Standards outlines that Australian Accounting Standards consist of two tiers of reporting requirements for preparing general purpose financial statements:

-(a) Tier I: Australian Accounting Standards; and (b) Tier 2: Australian Accounting Standards - Simplified Disclosures.
+(a) Tier 1: Australian Accounting Standards; and

+(b) Tier 2: Australian Accounting Standards - Simplified Disclosures.